 Things get a little bit easier here.
 Since players in the higher ranks often take their games much more seriously, you’ll find better teammates and higher quality matches overall.

 You need to pick up your aim, learn to use utility properly, and start developing your game sense.
 A lot of the latter will come with experience, but you’ll be surprised to know just how much information the radar and the map can give you if you keep a sharp eye.

 You’ll still run into hackers and smurfs here, but those will quickly diminish as you progress up this rank bracket.
 By the time you’re reaching MGE, you’ll be having pretty serious (and fun) games.

 Master Guardian Elite to Legendary Eagle Master

-This is where things really get super competitive.
-Players in this rank segment generally have about 2000-3000 in-game hours racked up and are extremely skilled individuals.
-They know their nade line-ups, have their position, movement and crosshair placement dialled down and pretty good game sense.
+This is where things get super competitive.
+Players in this rank segment generally have about 2000-3000 in-game hours racked up and are highly skilled individuals.
+They know their nade line-ups, have their position, movement, and crosshair placement dialled down and have pretty good game sense.

 Supreme Master First Class and Global Elite

 Welcome to the top 3.39% of the currently active CSGO players.
-SMFC and GE account for 2.61% and 0.78% of all CSGO players respectively, at the time of writing.
+SMFC and GE account for 2.61% and 0.78% of all CSGO players, respectively, at writing.